Skip to Content

 Rotary tumblers are a bit easier for a beginner but take longer.
 They, therefore, use more electricity, grit, and polish than a vibratory tumbler.

-TIP: Once you have tumbled your own rocks and have loads of gorgeously polished gemstones, you may start wondering what you can do with them.
+TIP: Once you have tumbled your rocks and have loads of gorgeously polished gemstones, you may wonder what you can do with them.
 Check out the simple and clever ideas in the article below:

 What Can You Do with Tumbled Rocks?
 10 Simple & Clever Ideas